xSnowHeadx/FakeGPS/README.md

 Unfortunately these clocks have only a crystal for time accuracy and no DST-automatic.
 To get the exact time you can buy a [NTP-client](https://www.pvelectronics.co.uk/index.php?main_page=product_info&cPath=10&products_id=188) from the same company for $40 or you make one by yourself for $2 and with better features.
 ## Function
-The FakeGPS requests the local Time from the [Abstract-APIs](https://www.abstractapi.com/) over WiFi and Internet and generates a GPRMC-Message in the GPS-Format NMEA-0183 as required from the Clock.
+The FakeGPS requests the local Time from a NTP-Server and the timezone offset from [IP-API](http://www.ip-api.com) over WiFi and Internet and generates a GPRMC-Message in the GPS-Format NMEA-0183 as required from the Clock.
-You need  to register there for both APIs anf fill the got keys in Lines 25 and 26 of the file "WTAClient.cpp".
-So there normally are no firmware-modifications necessary to adapt the timezone and DST because they will be investigated out of the public IP of the request.
-For special cases (f.e. the use of a foreign proxy server) the timezone can be selected manually by initializing the variable "fix_tz" in line 28 of the same file with your favourite timezone.

 The APIsr generate a timestamp in local time considering the DST-state.
 So the clock can be set on a UTC-difference of 0 and don't need any configuration or switching for DST on the clock.